docelic/rsyncnow/README.md

 We call these processes `finders`.

-1. As the finders keep printing files to sync, `rsyncnow` keeps reading their STDOUT in real-time and pushing the files to be synced to a small internal queue.
+1. As the finders keep printing files to sync, `rsyncnow` keeps reading them in real-time and pushing them to a small internal queue of files to be synced.

-1. As it populates the queue and finds enough paths to form a "block" (or every X seconds if a block has not been filled up yet), it runs separate rsync processes (called "syncers") which are given those specific files to sync.
+1. As soon as `rsyncnow` finds enough paths to sync to form a "block" (or every X seconds if a block has not been filled up yet), it runs separate rsync processes (called "syncers") which are given those specific files to sync.
 Syncers start syncing immediately since they